 We need your help to confirm the status of your properties in relation to the CARES Act that was signed into law on March 27.
 What is needed as a result of the CARES Act requirements?
 For every property (for every client of ours), we need to know whether that property is financed with any loan(s) that meet the definition of Sec.
 4024 of the Act as a “Federally backed mortgage loan” or a “Federally backed multifamily mortgage loan.”

-URGENT UPDATE – Up-to-date information on the 9/4 CDC’s Order: A “Temporary Halt” for Nonpayment Evictions
+UPDATE – Up-to-date information on the 9/4 CDC’s Order: A “Temporary Halt” for Nonpayment Evictions

-Update on the North Carolina H.O.P.E.
+UPDATE – North Carolina H.O.P.E.
 Program that went into effect on October 16.

 For each property that DOES have that type of federally-backed financing, the CARES Act’s 120 Day late fee and eviction “moratorium” applied to the Property through July 25th.
 We call these “Covered Properties” and label them in our system so we can differentiate them from “Exempt Properties” (see below for more)